mhearse/asciifire/README.md

 ASCII art animated fire

-This algorithm was ported from javascript written by: Thiemo Mattig http://maettig.com/code/javascript/asciifire.html
+The algorithm used was ported from javascript written by: Thiemo Mattig http://maettig.com/code/javascript/asciifire.html

 Click image for video